Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Reality conditions

-for $\phi$ and $\chi_A$ arbitrary smooth $\frak{g}$-valued sections of $\cO(-2)$ and $\cO(-1)$ respectively.
-This new gauge freedom can fixed by requiring that $\cA$ is a partial connection, and doing so recovers the standard holomorphic Chern-Simons action.
-From this perspective it is clear that the theory is only sensitive to the complex structure through the choice of 3-form $\Omega$.\\
+This new gauge freedom can fixed by requiring that $\cA$ is a partial connection, and doing so recovers the standard HCS action.
+From this perspective it's clear that the theory is only sensitive to the complex structure through the choice of $(3,0)$-form $\Omega$.\\

-Fortunately, there is a natural weighted 3-form on the projective spin bundle over space-time of any signature.
-We simply pull back $\D^3Z$ to the twistor space $\mathcal{PT}$ of our real slice $\M$ via the inclusion $\mathcal{PT}\xrightarrow{\iota}\PT$, and then pull back again by $\rho:\cF\to\mathcal{PT}$ to the correspondence space.
-In $(x,\pi)$ coordinates on $\cF$ the result is given by the familiar expression
+Fortunately, there is a natural weighted $3$-form on the projective spin bundle over space-time of any signature.
+Let

+be the twistor correspondence for a real form $\cM$ of complexified space-time $\C\M^4=\C^4$.
+We can pullback the $(3,0)$-form $\D^3Z$ with holomorphic weight 4 from $\PT$, which we recall is the twistor space of complexified space-time, by the embedding $\iota_\cPT:\cPT\hookrightarrow\PT$.
+Pulling back again by $P:\cF\to\cPT$ to the correspondence space gives